Nick Pratto Player Props: Royals vs. White Sox

-Nick Pratto -- 1-for-4 with a double and two RBI in his most recent game -- will be in action for the Kansas City Royals against the Chicago White Sox, with Dylan Cease on the hill, on May 8 at 7:40 PM ET.
+Nick Pratto -- hitting .355 with three doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Lance Lynn on the mound, on May 10 at 7:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Athletics.
+In his most recent game he had a hitless performance (0-for-1) against the White Sox.

 Nick Pratto Game Info & Props vs. the White Sox